 Graduates from the MA Art in the Contemporary World have gone on to receive international awards and residencies, to take up respected curatorial positions and to publish their writings in prominent academic journals and art magazines.

 The programme is open to graduates with an honours degree award of 2.2 or higher, or an equivalent academic or professional qualification in a relevant discipline.
 The College also takes into consideration prior learning and experience.

 English language: Students who have not been educated through English must show proof of achieving IELTS 6.5 (with a minimum of 6 in the writing section on the Academic Version) or an equivalent score in another accepted test.

 Postgraduate scholarship for MA studies:

-Following the successes of the two Master’s programmes offered by the faculty of Visual Culture at the National College of Art and Design, Dublin, a scholarship worth full tuition fees will be awarded to a student in either the MA Art in the Contemporary World or the MA Design History and Material Culture.
-The scholarship will be awarded on academic merit and all applicants are eligible, including EU and non-EU students.
+Following the successes of the two Master’s programmes offered by the faculty of Visual Culture at the National College of Art and Design, Dublin, a scholarship worth full tuition fees will be awarded to a student in both the MA Art in the Contemporary World and the MA Design History and Material Culture.
+The scholarships will be awarded on academic merit and all applicants are eligible, including EU and non-EU students.

 For more information (including application procedures) on these opportunities and the research environment in the Faculty of Visual Culture at NCAD, click here.